vivekmumbles/einstein-puzzle/README.md

 ## Conclusion

 After implementing this problem in Haskell I would find it tedious to implement it in another language.
-The laziness in Haskell allows the programmer to write solutions to backtracking problems by essentially just running filters on the list of possiblities.
+The laziness in Haskell allows the programmer to write solutions to backtracking problems by essentially just running filters on the list of possibilities.